PeeHaa/mailgrab/README.md

 ### Phar

-Download the latest phar file from the releases page (coming soon) and make the file executable.
+Download the latest phar file from the [releases](https://github.com/PeeHaa/mailgrab/releases) page and make the file executable.

 ## Usage